santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 ___
 - **Casting Time:** 1 action
 - **Range:** 30ft.
-- **Components:** M (1 pound of spores dust, which is consumed)
+- **Components:** V, S, M (1 pound of spores dust, which is consumed)
 - **Duration:** instant

 You throw a bag of spores to a creature 30ft. from you, the creature must succed a Constitution saving throw against your spell save DC or become the food of a giant mushroom.
-If the creature fails it becomes stunned till the beginning of your next turn and receives 6d10 magic acid damage.
-If it succeds it only takes 3d10 magic acid damage.
+If the creature fails it becomes stunned till the beginning of your next turn and receives 6d10 magic necrotic damage.
+If it succeds it only takes 3d10 magic necrotic damage.

 <br/>